J4N1TH/Face-Verification-and-Head-Movement-Monitoring/README.md

 ## Data Storage

-ContinuAuth supports a dual-storage approach to improve reliability.
+ContinuAuth supports a cloud-storage approach to improve reliability.

 ### MongoDB Storage

 Face embeddings are encrypted and stored in MongoDB when a database connection is available.

-### Local Storage Fallback

-If MongoDB becomes unavailable due to network issues or configuration problems, the application automatically stores data locally in the `local_storage/` directory.
-This allows authentication services to continue operating without interruption.

 ## Security